HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 In 2022 we created the Space Training Catalogue, a free directory of hundreds of training opportunities, and SpaceCRAFT, a space competencies framework.

+In 2023 we published the Space Sector Skills Survey, and a report on the routes into the UK space sector, based on the findings of the census.

 Panels and collaborations
 ======
 I'm currently involved in a number of space sector panels and organisations: